Changes to nurse practitioner requirements could help underserved valley patients - KESQ

 Changes to nurse practitioner requirements could help underserved valley patients

 California's Board of Registered Nursing approved new rules allowing nurse practitioners to treat without physician supervision.
-The change would allow nurse practitioners to practice more freely.
+The change would allow some nurse practitioners to practice more freely once certain qualifications and requirements are met.

 The vote took place on Nov.14, and it's one of the last steps needed to fully implement a 2020 law that will allow nurse practitioners to practice more freely.